DataDog/documentation/content/en/graphing/metrics/distributions.md

 To customize tagging, hover over your metric in the table, and click on the pencil icon to edit.
 In the modal that pops up, select *Custom...*.
 There is a _whitelist_ of the tags you have defined in code by default.
 You can remove any of these tags or add any host-level tags back in.

-Note: The exclusion of tags is not supported in this whitelist-based customization of tags.
-Adding tags starting with `!` will not be accepted.
+**Note**: The exclusion of tags is not supported in the whitelist-based customization of tags.
+Adding tags starting with `!` is not accepted.

 {{< img src="graphing/metrics/distributions/distribution_metric.png" alt="Distribution metric" responsive="true" style="width:80%;">}}